OptiY

 OptiY is a design environment software that provides modern optimization strategies and state of the art probabilistic algorithms for uncertainty, reliability, robustness, sensitivity analysis, data-mining and meta-modeling.

 Features

-OptiY is an open-source, multidisciplinary design environment, which provides direct and generic interfaces to many CAD/CAE-systems and house-intern codes.
+OptiY is an multidisciplinary design environment, which provides direct and generic interfaces to many CAD/CAE-systems and house-intern codes.
 Furthermore, a complex COM-interface and a user-node with predefined template are available so that user can self-integrate extern programs for ease of use.
 The insertion of any system to an arbitrary process chain is very easy using the graphical workflow editor.
 Collaborating different simulation model classes is possible as networks, finite-element-method, multi-body-system, material test bench etc.

 Data mining

 Data mining is the process of extracting hidden patterns from data.
 Data mining identifies trends within data that go beyond simple data analysis.
 Through the use of sophisticated algorithms, non-statistician users have the opportunity to identify key attributes of processes and target opportunities.
 Data mining is becoming an increasingly important tool to transform this data into information.
 It is commonly used in a wide range of applications such as manufacturing, marketing, fraud detection and scientific discovery etc.